Here is a look at the life of boxing legend Muhammad Ali, three-time world heavyweight champion and Olympic gold medalist.

 1984 - Reveals that he has Parkinson’s disease, a disorder of the central nervous system.

-November 27, 1990 - Meets with Saddam Hussein in Baghdad, attempts to negotiate release of Americans held hostage in Iraq and Kuwait.
+November 27, 1990 - Meets with Iraq President Saddam Hussein in Baghdad to negotiate the release of Americans being held hostage.

 December 2, 1990 - Accompanies 15 freed US hostages out of Iraq.